kyma-project/kyma/docs/kyma/12-09-trigger-microservice-with-event.md

 type: Getting Started
 ---

-This tutorial shows how to trigger the deployed `orders-service` microservice with the `order.deliverysent.v1` event from the Commerce mock connected to Kyma.
+This tutorial shows how to trigger the deployed `orders-service` microservice with the `order.deliverysent.v1` event from Commerce mock connected to Kyma.

+## Related Kyma components

+This guide demonstrates how [Event Mesh](/components/event-mesh/) works in Kyma.
+It allows you receives business events from external solutions and is able to trigger business flows using Functions or microservices.

 ## Steps